 In the pool of 5 glycemic control, placebo-controlled adult clinical trials, withdrawals due to gastrointestinal adverse reactions, occurred in 4.3% of VICTOZA®-treated patients and 0.5% of placebo-treated patients.
+Severe gastrointestinal adverse reactions were reported more frequently among patients receiving VICTOZA® (1.2 mg 4.4 %, 1.8 mg 4.2 %) than placebo (1.1 %).
 Withdrawal due to gastrointestinal adverse events mainly occurred during the first 2-3 months of the trials.

 Injection site reactions